 climate: summer 35c; winter 0c

-We are a team of licensed lawyers based in Armenia and Georgia.
+We are a team of licensed lawyers based in Armenia.
 Our primary commitment is to provide quality service to clients at a compelling value that helps manage risk, overcome regulatory issues and advance their personal and business goals.

 LL.M.
 Georgetown University